tendermint/tendermint/docs/architecture/adr-014-secp-malleability.md

 This means that if someone broadcasts a transaction with secp256k1 signature, the signature can be altered into the other form by anyone in the p2p network.
 Thus the tx hash will change, and this altered tx hash may be committed instead.
 This breaks the assumption that you can broadcast a valid transaction and just wait for its hash to be included on chain.
+One example is if you are broadcasting a tx in cosmos, and you wait for it to appear on chain before incrementing your sequence number.
-You may not even know to increment your sequence number for example.
+You may never increment your sequence number if a different tx hash got committed.
 Removing this second layer of signature malleability concerns could ease downstream development.

 ### ECDSA context